Quollveth/AOC23/README.md

 # AOC23
  Adventure Of Code 2023

-I'm a student programmer doing aoc for the firt time, i'm not very good at it too
+I'm a first semester compsci student that decided to try advent of code for the first time before giving up on day 5